bplaat/crates/bin/bob/README.md

 # Bassie's Obvious Builder (bob)

-A simple meta-build system for my projects, because I like the simplicity of Cargo.
-But meh it's just a ninja build file generator.
+A simple build system for my projects, because I like the simplicity of Cargo.

 ## Supported project types